kissen/fmajor/README.md

    This creates a user named `fmajor` with home directory `/var/lib/fmajor` which is where we will let `fmajor` put all its uploads.

-4. Copy the configuration file to `/etc`.
+4. Copy the default configuration file to `/etc`.

         # wget https://raw.githubusercontent.com/kissen/fmajor/master/doc/fmajor.conf
         # mv fmajor.conf /etc/fmajor.conf